Overview of the Program

 The Ministry of Education, Culture, Sports, Science, and Technology (MEXT) of Japan launched the Global 30 project in 2009 to increase the international competitiveness of Japanese universities in the context of high levels of global student mobility.
 Global 30 is part of the Ministry’s plan to increase the number of international students in Japan to 300,000 by the year 2020 and is shorthand for MEXT’s Project for Establishing Core Universities for Internationalization.
 We are expected to develop programs in English at undergraduate and graduate levels, and to create an enabling campus environment for international students.
 At the same time, internationalization of these university campuses is expected to help Japanese students and researchers increase language skills and foster the confidence to become active players in today’s increasingly global world.

 The School of Human Sciences offers an undergraduate degree program taught in English – the Human Sciences International Undergraduate Degree Program.
-It is an innovative program that enables students to major in one of two tightly integrated majors, Global Citizenship and Contemporary Japan.
 The program aims to cultivate self-motivated and reflective students with a sophisticated knowledge base and the necessary practical skills to meet the challenges of our fast-changing, globalized world.
 It will also provide students with a well-defined area of expertise and a high level of inter-cultural competency.

 - Think about facts and data from comparative and multiple perspectives, and to look at contemporary Japan from a variety of viewpoints and to recognize that it is in a process of dynamic transformation;

 - Compare your home country and Japan, and examine both in historical, regional, and global contexts;

 - Study and analyze contemporary issues as a global citizen, and present your own views and ideas logically using relevant terms and theoretical frameworks;